- Get Help

 Q: How can I book an appointment?

 A: You can connect with the Case Managers in a variety of ways.
-You can call our support line at 778.782.7233, email us at email@example.com, or connect directly with a Case Manager through their confidential emails and cell phone numbers, located on the Contact Us page on our website.
-Check our Contact Us page for more information about our virtual drop-in hours.
+You can call our support line at 778.782.7233, email us at firstname.lastname@example.org, or connect directly with a Case Manager through their confidential emails and cell phone numbers, located on the Contact Us page on our website.
+Visit our Contact Us page for more information about our virtual drop-in hours.

 Q: How long do I have to wait for my appointment?